rancher/rancher-docs/versioned_docs/version-2.7/getting-started/quick-start-guides/deploy-rancher-manager/equinix-metal.md

 ### 1. Provision a Equinix Metal Host

- Begin deoploying an Equinix Metal Host.
-Equinix Metal Servers can be provisioned by either the Equinix Metal console, api, or cli.
-You can find instructions on how to deploy with each deployment type on the [Equinix Metal deployment documentation](https://metal.equinix.com/developers/docs/deploy/on-demand/).
-Yopu can find additional documentation on Equinix Metal server types and prices below.
+Begin deploying an Equinix Metal Host.
+Equinix Metal Servers can be provisioned from either the Equinix Metal console, API, or CLI.
+You can find instructions for each deployment type on the [Equinix Metal deployment documentation](https://metal.equinix.com/developers/docs/deploy/on-demand/).
+You can find additional documentation on Equinix Metal server types and prices below:
   - [Equinix Metal Server Types](https://metal.equinix.com/developers/docs/servers/about/)
   - [Equinix Metal Pricing](https://metal.equinix.com/developers/docs/servers/server-specs/)